ENVIRONMENTAL DISCOVERY & LEARNING PROGRAMS

-You will discover the main features that make a dolphin such a special animal and the marine habitat.
+You will discover the main features that make a dolphin such a special animal and its marine habitat.
 Using simple tools, you learn about their physiology: their size, their ability to hold their breath and see in the dark, the way they communicate with different sounds.
-You will have the unique opportunity to go behind-the-scenes to meet a dolphin and learn from their animal-care staff, who know them best as they spend their whole working day with them.
+You will have the unique opportunity to observe dolphins and learn from their animal-care staff, who know them best as they spend their whole day with them.

 2. Habitats - Where do Animals Live